sheraadams/OpenGL-Fractal-Animation/README.md

 ## Documentation

-Fractals and visualizations programmed in C++ and Opengl
+Fractal visualization programmed in C++ and Opengl using glad, irKlang, stb, and glfw.

 https://youtu.be/IUwRo-ozt9M